Graduate Prospects for Aerospace Engineering at Swansea University is ranked 6th in the UK by The Times Good University Guide 2017.

 Current students: You can find further information of your fee costs on our tuition fees page.

-The BEng Aerospace Engineering at Swansea University is accredited by the Institution of Mechanical Engineers (IMechE), the Royal Aeronautical Society (RAeS) and the Institution of Engineering Designers (IED).
+The BEng Aerospace Engineering at Swansea University is accredited by the Institution of Mechanical Engineers (IMechE), the Royal Aeronautical Society (RAeS) and the Institution of Engineering Designers (IED) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an incorporated Engineer and partially meeting the academic requirement for registration as a Chartered Engineer.

 James Williams, Engineering Graduate at British Airways, Aerospace Engineering graduate